majorbriggs/python_training/training_docs/gotchas.rst

     print(second_list)

-What you may expect to see is something like:
+What you may expect to see as a result is something like:

 .. code-block:: none